-If you have a new driver in the house you might appreciate this teen driving contract printable to get you started and have everyone on the same page.
+If you have a new driver in the house you might appreciate this teen driving contract.
+A free printable to get you started so everyone is on the same page.

-She is a very conservative person in general so that I don’t really worry about but the thoughts of “what if……” enter your mind around this time.
+She is a very conservative person in general.
+I don’t really worry about but the thoughts of “what if……” enter your mind around this time.

 Here are other things to think about too, and steps you should take to prepare…….

-- If you’re going to purchase a car for them, decide on your budget and then research the right vehicle for young drivers.
+- If you’re going to purchase a car for them, decide on your budget first.
+Then research the right vehicle for young drivers.

-- Have the car their driving inspected so you can try to avoid any mechanical issues from happening while they’re driving.
+- Have the car they are driving inspected, so you can try to avoid any mechanical issues from happening.

-I know, it’s a bit scary but if you have talked at length about “what to do if ________ happens” and they feel confident then it’s time to start.
+Are you ready??
+I know, it’s a bit scary but you should talked at length about “what to do if ________ happens”.
+Then they will feel confident then something occurs.